 The welfare system is largely financed jointly by means of taxes, while also including elements of payroll taxation.
 As the working-age proportion of the population is expected to decrease, there is a risk that the welfare system will eventually be underfunded.
 The increasing demand for welfare services means that a growing share of production in the economy takes place in the public sector, where productivity growth is often slower compared to the private sector.

-Author: Mikael Svensson, professor of applied health economics at Sahlgrenska Academy, University of Gothenburg.
+Author: Kristian Bolin, professor of health economics, University of Gothenburg.

 The reference group includes Astra Zeneca, Attendo, Getinge, Hemfrid, Insurance Sweden, Kry, Min Doktor, Pfizer, Praktikertjänst, Region Halland, Region Stockholm, Region Västra Götaland, Skandia, Skellefteå Municipality, Swedish Agency for Health and Care Services Analysis, Swedish Association of Health Professionals, Swedish Association of Local Authorities and Regions, Swedish Health and Social Care Inspectorate, Swedish Medical Association, Swedish Ministry of Finance, Swedish Municipal Workers’ Union, Swedish National Board of Health and Welfare, Täby Municipality, Vardaga and Vinnova.